SEALAB: SEALAB I

 The astronaut and second American to orbit the Earth, Scott Carpenter, was scheduled to be the fifth aquanaut in the habitat.
 Carpenter was trained by Robert A. Barth.
 Shortly before the experiment took place, Carpenter had a scooter accident on Bermuda and broke a few bones.
 The crash ruined his chances of making the dive.

-SEALAB I is on display at the Museum of Man in the Sea, in Panama City Beach, Florida, near where it was initially tested offshore before being deployed.
+SEALAB I is on display at the Man in the Sea Museum, in Panama City Beach, Florida, near where it was initially tested offshore before being deployed.
 It is on outdoor display.
 Its metal hull is largely intact, though the paint faded to a brick red over the years.
-The habitat's exterior was restored as part of its 50th anniversary, and now sports its original colors.
+The habitat's exterior was restored as part of its 50th anniversary, and it sports its original colors.